zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 During this computation, the carry buffer has been overflowed and, as all the operations were `unchecked`, the output may be incorrect.

-If we redo this same circuit with the `checked` flavour, a panic will occur.
+If we redo this same circuit with the `checked` flavor, a panic will occur:

 ```rust
 use tfhe::shortint::prelude::*;